saferpay/jsonapi/texts/01_Introduction.md

 `https://test.saferpay.com/api`

-Now you need to take the correct request URL and add it to the base URL.
+Take the correct request URL and add it to the base URL.
 You can find it on the right side of the request-specification.

 For instance, if you want to call [PaymentPage Initialize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize), the request URL is:

 `/Payment/v1/PaymentPage/Initialize`

-Add this to the base URL, you get the full API URL:
+Add this to the base URL and you will get the full API URL:

 Full API URL production system: